-We have entered into arrangements with certain of our Named Executive Officers that provide additional payments and/or benefits upon a change in control of our company and/or in connection with the termination of the Named Executive Officer's employment.
-For our Chief Executive Officer, Mr. Mitcham, these agreements include both an employment agreement and the award agreements that govern his equity awards.
-For the remaining Named Executive Officers, these agreements consist solely of the award agreements governing the officers' equity awards.
-The following is a discussion of each of these arrangements and their applicability to a termination of employment and/or a change in control of our company.
-Unless otherwise provided, the dollar amounts disclosed assume that the triggering event for the payment(s) and/or benefit(s) was January 31, 2015, and the closing price of our stock on the NASDAQ on that day was \$5.61.
-As a result, the dollar amounts disclosed are merely estimates of the amounts or benefits that would be payable to the Named Executive Officers upon their termination or a change in control of our company.
+The award agreements governing equity granted to our Named Executive Officers provide additional payments and/or benefits upon a change in control of our company and/or in connection with the termination of the Named Executive Officer's employment.
+The following is a discussion of each of these provisions and their applicability to a termination of employment and/or a change in control of our company.
+Unless otherwise provided, the dollar amounts disclosed assume that the triggering event for the payment(s) and/or benefit(s) was January 31, 2017, and the closing price of our stock on the NASDAQ on that day was \$4.86.
+As a result, the dollar amounts disclosed are merely estimates of the amounts or benefits that would be payable to the Named Executive Officer's termination or a change in control of our company.
 The actual dollar amounts can only be determined at the time of the Named Executive Officer's termination or the change in control.